LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 #### Create Certificates

-You should be able to continue with the [First Time Steps to `Create Certificates`](gh-first-time.md#create-certificates) and then proceed from there with `Build Loop` and keep going.
+You should be able to continue with the [Configure to Use Browser Steps to `Create Certificates`](gh-first-time.md#create-certificates) and then proceed from there with `Build Loop` and keep going.

 ### Error: Could not create